tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 ![Image Description](Images/Screenshot_from_2026-06-18_23-51-22.png)

-b) Here it is the location of suricata rules
+b) Here is the location of suricata rules

 ```bash
 cd /var/lib/suricata